interactive-fiction-class/interactive-fiction-class.github.io/index.md

 Grading
 : There will be five homeworks and a final project.
 In addition, you will be required to present a paper in class.
-* 10% Presentation
+* 10% Paper Presentation
+* 5% Class Participation
-* 50% Homeworks
+* 45% Homeworks
 * 40% Final project

 Paper Presentations